drdakjak/tell-me-your-story/README.md

 # AI-Powered Resume Tailoring Application

-Welcome to the AI-Powered Resume Tailoring Application repository.
+"Tell Me Your Story" is the AI-Powered Resume Tailoring Application repository.
 This application leverages the power of OpenAI, AWS Lambda, AWS Secrets Manager, and AWS Amplify to provide a scalable and secure solution for tailoring resumes to specific job posts.

 ## Features